gtuck/web3400-Course-Docs/PHP-Code-Examples.md

     echo "Age of John is " . $ages["John"]; // Outputs: Age of John is 30
    ```

-In these examples, `$fruits` and `$ages` are used to demonstrate how arrays can be created, accessed, modified, and iterated over in PHP.
-Arrays are a fundamental part of PHP programming and are used for a wide range of tasks, including collecting data sets, passing multiple parameters to functions, and much more.
+In these examples, `$fruits` and `$ages` demonstrate how arrays can be created, accessed, modified, and iterated in PHP.
+Arrays are a fundamental part of PHP programming and are used for various tasks, including collecting data sets, passing multiple parameters to functions, and much more.

 ## Working with Dates